-Wax seals are an elegant and wonderful way to upgrade stationery, gifts and packaging.
+Wax seals are an elegant and beautiful way to enhance stationery, gifts and packaging.
 But how do you get wax seals perfect every time?
 In this article you will learn more about the different ways to make wax seals so that your wax seals look like they were made by a sealing professional.

-There are two ways of attaching wax seals to the desired object:
+There are two ways to apply wax seals to the desired object:

-- The embossing of wax seals directly on the surface to be four-sealed/ embellished
+- The embossing of wax seals directly on the surface to be four-sealed/decorated

-- Embossing wax seals on baking paper or a silicone mat
+- The embossing of wax seals on a piece of baking paper or a silicone mat

-We always recommend embossing the wax seal on a silicone mat or baking paper, then providing the back with a double-sided adhesive point and then attaching it to the desired object like a sticker.
+We recommend embossing the wax seal on a silicone mat or baking paper, then applying a double-sided adhesive dot to the back and then attaching it to the desired object like a sticker.
 This has the following advantages:

 - The subject can be perfectly aligned.

-- Unsuccessful wax seals can be sorted out and do not "deface" your stationery etc.
+- Failed wax seals can be sorted out and don't "deface" your stationery etc.

-No matter which of the two options you choose, the production is the same.
+But no matter which of the two options you choose, the crafting process is the same.

 - Sealing wax of your choice